Why Choose geocaching?

 What is geocaching?

-Geocaching is a relatively new recreation that has burst onto the scene within the past few years.
+Geocaching is a relatively new recreational activity that has burst onto the scene within the past few years.
 Basically, geocaching is a high-tech version of treasure hunting.
 It combines the latest in the world of technology with one of the oldest “sports” around - treasure hunting.
 Geocachers seek out hidden treasures utilizing GPS coordinates posted on the Internet by those hiding the cache.
 Using a GPS unit, they then trek out into the backwoods or urban jungles to find the hiding spot of the cache.
 To play, you'll need to know how to enter waypoints into your GPS unit (your GPS should come with instructions on how to enter a waypoint).
 Watch our video on our GPS units.

 Geocaching consists of small treasures or “caches” that are hidden for other members of the sport to find.
 Once found, a cache may provide the visitor with a wide variety of rewards.
 Caches typically consist of a waterproof container discreetly placed within the local terrain.
 The container will include a logbook and any number of more or less valuable items such as toys, books, money, jewelry, trinkets, etc. You never know what the founder or other visitors of the cache may have left for you to enjoy.
 Be sure to fill out the logbook with the date and time you visit the cache and leave something in return.
 If the visitor takes something out of the cache, they are asked to leave something in return.
 For some, the biggest reward is the thrill of the search and the discovery of a place that they have never been.